In Bosnia, ‘master’ blacksmith had to shoe an egg | Malay Mail

-KRESEVO (Bosnia and Herzegovina), April 19 — To be worthy of the title of master, a blacksmith in Kresevo in central Bosnia had to perform a delicate task — shoe an egg without breaking it.
+BOSNIA Apr 20 — To be worthy of the title of master, a blacksmith in Kresevo in central Bosnia had to perform a delicate task — shoe an egg without breaking it

 It’s an Easter tradition requiring a blacksmith to decorate an egg shell by nailing on it a miniature iron horseshoe.